The code for this authenticator was provided by Matthew Byng-Maddick of A L Digital Ltd (http://www.aldigital.co.uk).

 The cyrus_sasl authenticator provides a gatewaying mechanism directly to the Cyrus interface, so if your Cyrus library can do, for example, CRAM-MD5, then so can the cyrus_sasl authenticator.
 By default it uses the public name of the driver to determine which mechanism to support.

 This option selects the authentication mechanism this driver should use.
-It allows you to use a different underlying mechanism from the advertised name.
+The default is the value of the generic public_name option.
+This option allows you to use a different underlying mechanism from the advertised name.
 For example:

 This specifies the SASL realm that the server claims to be in.